linode/docs/docs/websites/varnish/getting-started-with-varnish-cache.md

 ### Modify Custom Varnish Configuration VCL

-Now that we've pointed the Varnish start script to `user.vcl`, we need to configure that file to serve the content Varnish gets from the web server.
+Now that you've pointed the Varnish start script to `user.vcl`, you need to configure that file to serve the content Varnish gets from the web server.
 Edit the `backend default {` section of `/etc/varnish/user.vcl` to tell Varnish where to get the server (backend) content.
-In the example below, we use port `8080`, a web server setting we will configure later:
+The example below  uses port `8080`, a web server setting you  will configure later:

 {: .file-excerpt }
 /etc/varnish/user.vcl